This is Part 2/chapter 2 in The Blockchain Economy serialised book. For the index please go here.

 - Hard assets where you can prove ownweship and provenance.

 These can all be tokenised and traded.

 Wall Street today trades equities, bonds, currencies and commodities.
 Wall Street 2.0 (comprised of new firms as well as transformed incumbents) will have far more assets to work with.

 Cross border trade protectionism, fuelled by populist political rhetoric, could kill this rising tide optimistic scenario.

 There are two other forces that can capsize the prosperity boat before it gets a chance to rise:

 - incumbent protectionism.
 If incumbents use their political/state power to prevent change, this positive future will be prevented.
 I don’t think this will happen because we live in a world of jurisdictional competition.
 For example if a country bans Bitcoin exchanges or mining, then exchanges and mining companies will move to jurisdictions that welcome the wealth creation those companies can bring.

 - short term profit takers highjack Blockchain.
 If the price goes down they move onto other projects.
-I don’t think this will happen because the clear lesson will be that those who focus on long term value creation tend to win big.
-Early crypto/tech true believers in Bitcoin and Ethereum have made more money than all the profit-chasing traders put together.
+I don’t think this will happen because the clear lesson from earlier waves of disruptive change is that those who focus on long term value creation tend to win big.
+Early crypto/tech true believers in Bitcoin and Ethereum have already made a lot more money than all the profit-chasing traders put together.

 “Muppets” is the derogatory term coined by the smartest guys in the room on Wall Street for the “dumb” retail investors.

 Here is some data that makes you go hmm, who is really the dumb money at the table?